fabioc9675/ReactNativeProjects/README.md

 ## How to use

-To run a project run `nom install`, after that, use `expo start` or `nom start` and the project run again
+To run a project run `nom install`, after that, use `expo start` or `npm start` and the project run again

 Videos: